New Mexico village seeks prayers as deadly wildfire rages

 Part-time residents have taken to social media over the last few days, pleading with fire officials for updates on certain neighborhoods, hoping their family cabins weren’t among those damaged or destroyed.

+The hotlines lit up Friday afternoon as people in the village called in to report more smoke.
+Fire information officer Mike DeFries said that was because there were flare-ups within the interior of the fire as the flames found pockets of unburned fuel.

+While the fire didn’t make any runs at the lines crews had established, he said it was still a tough day for firefighters due to single-digit humidity, warmer temperatures and the wind.

-Authorities said Friday evacuations remain in place and that it was too early to start letting people in to see the damage.
-They asked for patience as fire crews continued to put out hot spots in the burned neighborhoods and tried to build a stronger perimeter around the blaze.
+Authorities reiterated that it was still too early to start letting people in to see the damage.
+They asked for patience as fire crews continued to put out hot spots and tried to build a stronger perimeter around the blaze.

-Incident commander Dave Bales said crews were bracing for stronger winds Friday after having a successful day on Thursday.
-Helicopters were making water drops, and more engines and firefighters were arriving from elsewhere in the West to help with the effort.
+“It’s still an active fire area in there and it’s not a safe place,” DeFries said.
+“It’s going to require patience.
+At the same time, every step that we’re taking is designed to suppress this fire and to get people back home as soon as possible.”

 Elsewhere in the U.S., large fires were reported this week in Texas, Colorado and Oklahoma.